Arthur Kauffmann

-Arthur I. Kauffmann (born June 11, 1887 in Stuttgart; died in London in 1983) was a German-British art historian and art dealer.
+Arthur I. Kauffmann (June 11, 1887, in Stuttgart – 1983 in London) was a German-British art historian and art dealer.

 Early life

 Arthur Kauffmann was a son of the merchant Raffaele Kauffmann and Fanny Levy.
 He studied at the TH Berlin, the University of Erlangen and at the École du Louvre and was awarded his doctorate in 1910 with a dissertation on Giocondo Albertolli in Erlangen.
 He went to Paris to learn the profession of an art auctioneer at the Hôtel Drouot auction house.
 Kauffmann was a soldier in World War I and was promoted to battalion commander.
 Kauffmann joined the art business of the Munich art dealer Hugo Helbing in 1919 and set up the Frankfurt branch at Bockenheimer Landstrasse 8.
 He became a partner in 1923.

 Family

 He married Tamara Karp, a doctor from Riga, in 1922.
 Their son Edgar Alexander "Sascha" Kauffmann became a doctor in England, and their son Claus Michael Kauffmann became an art historian and director of the Courtauld Institute.